You may be able to get Income Support if you meet all the specific conditions including:

 If you're not sure whether to tell about a change, do it anyway.
 If you don't, you could lose out on money you should get.
 Or you could be paid too much, and have to repay it.
 To find out more:

-You can ask the Social Security or Jobs & Benefits office to look at their decision again:
+If you think your Income Support decision is wrong - you can ask the Social Security or Jobs & Benefits office to look at their decision again: